Close Menu

 If you need help winning benefits for osteoporosis, then you have found the right law firm.
 You can learn more about the attorneys at our law firm on our About Us page.
 You want to know about the person who will be helping you, because you want to get along with them.
 Make sure they understand your medical conditions.

-For example, you may want to know that Dianna Cannon has been helping her clients win Social Security cases for over thirty years.
+For example, you may want to know that Dianna Cannon has been helping her clients win Social Security benefits for over thirty years.
 Additionally, Brett Bunkall and Andria Summers have also won thousands of SSDI and SSI cases.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our legal experts can help you file for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.
 You will need to report that to us and the SSA.

-WHAT OUR LAW FIRM DOES FOR YOU
+WHAT OUR LAW FIRM DOES TO WIN YOUR BENEFITS

 You do not have to obtain SSD benefits on your own.
 We can help file your SSD application.
 Also, we can help you through each of the appeal stages during the Social Security process.